 When will each course be offered?

-History of Christianity I will be offered each January term while History of Christianity II will be offered in the March and May terms.
+History of Christianity I will be offered in the September and January terms while History of Christianity II will be offered in the March and May terms.

 Will you still offer the Reformation course as an elective?